shekgit/JS-Practice/README.md

 15. For Day 18, hover over colored boxes to see anchor positioning effect (requires Chrome with experimental flags enabled)
 16. For Day 19, allow location access for local weather, use search bar to find any city worldwide, view 7-day forecast with background weather icons
 17. For Day 20, resize browser to test responsive behavior, click hamburger icon on mobile view
+18. For Day 21, scroll vertically to navigate between reels, click heart to like, follow buttons to toggle follow status, interact with comment/share/menu buttons

 ## Technologies Used
 - HTML5